jahangir842/LLMs-offline/ollama.md

    ```

 2. **Install Required Dependencies:**
    Ollama may require certain dependencies to be installed.
-Make sure you have `curl` and `gnupg` installed.
+Make sure you have `curl` installed.
    ```bash
    sudo apt install -y curl
    ```